kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/eigenvalues-and-eigenvectors.md

 ---
-title: Eigenvalues and eigenvectors---why are they important?
+title: Eigenvalues and Eigenvectors---Why are they important?
 author: R (Chandra) Chandrasekhar
 date: 2015-12-13
-header-includes:
-  - <meta name="keywords" content="eigenvalues, eigenvectors, applications, importance">
-  - <meta name="description" content="Eigenvalues and eigenvectors and why they are important">
-eqnPrefix:
-    - ""
-    - ""
+modified: 2020-12-01
+category: Mathematics
+tags: eigenvalues, eigenvectors, linear algebra, invariants, diagonalization, applied mathematics
+summary: "A university academic friend of mine recently remarked that it was not easy to motivate students to study [eigenvalues and eigenvectors,][lambda] let alone appreciate their importance: the subject itself was abstract, and the applications tended to be domain-specific and somewhat arcane."
 ---

+## Motivation for an arcane topic

 A university academic friend of mine recently remarked that it was not easy to motivate students to study [eigenvalues and eigenvectors,][lambda] let alone appreciate their importance: the subject itself was abstract, and the applications tended to be domain-specific and somewhat arcane.

 [lambda]: https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors